-- 1. Students must elect courses required for graduation as described in the Program Planning guide. - 2.
+- 1. Students must select courses required for graduation as described in the Program Planning Guide. - 2.
 All courses listed in the Program Planning Guide may be elected by any student if he/she meets prerequisite course requirements and has the approval of his/her parent, guidance counselor and teacher. - 3.
 Students must elect a sufficient number of courses necessary to meet a yearly minimum requirement forty (40) credits. - 4.
 A student is required to elect one (1) Physical and Health Education course cluster per year. - 5.
 A credit is equal to 1,440 minutes of instruction in a planned course. - 6.
-A student may earn credit only once for a course in pursuit of his/her graduation requirements in the curricular disciplines of English, Mathematics, Social Studies, Science, Physical Education and Health Education. - 7.
-In all sequential curricular disciplines, (Mathematics, Foreign Languages, Business Education etc.), a student must satisfactorily complete (pass) the earlier course before continuing the sequence.
+A student may earn credit only once for a course in pursuit of his/her graduation requirements in the curricular disciplines of English, Mathematics, Social Studies, Science, Physical

+Education and Health Education.

+- 7. In all sequential curricular disciplines (Mathematics, Foreign Languages, Business Education etc.), a student must satisfactorily complete (pass) the earlier course before continuing the sequence.
 Students who do not attain the state minimum standards in mathematics may not enroll in Algebra 1.
-Furthermore, it is suggested that the passing grade in the - prerequisite course be as described in the Program Planning Guide. - 8.
+Furthermore, it is suggested that the passing grade in the prerequisite course be as described in the Program Planning Guide. - 8.
 The Program Planning Guide lists provisions for independent study.
-However, all independent study arrangements must have administrative approval.

-- 9. Every effort will be made to schedule the student for those courses which he/she requests.
+However, all independent study arrangements must have administrative approval. - 9.
+Every effort will be made to schedule the student for those courses which he/she requests.
 However, in the event of insufficient registration, the Administration reserves the right to cancel any course. - 10.
 Preference will be accorded seniors and juniors when enrollment in any course needs to be limited. - 11.
-June 1st shall be the deadline for making changes in the course selections except as attendance at summer school affects a student's program. - 12.
 Students will not be scheduled into a course beyond its midpoint for credit.